euxStudy/study/tasks/task2/README.md

     Remove the blank at the beginning or the end of an expression.
   - animate(element, attr, value)

-    We all know "animate" method in jquery is very strong, however, when it comes to attributes in CSS3, it doesn't work either.
+    We all know "animate" method in jquery is very strong.
+However, when it comes to some attributes in CSS3, it doesn't work either.
 Let's create a function with "setTimeout" to manage animation in CSS3 attributes.
 Here we shall try only 1-2 attributes such as "rotate"/"scale".
 It is not complex at all, just try it.
+3. Learn by yourself about Object in javascript and write a conclusion.